Skip links

 in Tags

-The pH of the oceans will drop to 7.8.
-It was 8.2 in 1800, at the beginning of the 21st century it is 8.1.
-A decline of only 0.1 points, being the logarithmic scale, means a 30% greater acidity.
-In 2100 the oceans will be 150% more acidic than before the Industrial Revolution.
-This will cause the probable collapse of marine life and the extinction of a large part of current living species.
-The Sixth Mass Extinction.
-Which will cause the extinction of 24% of living species (minimum 9%, maximum 32%) in the span of a century.
-The extinction rate could be even higher over several centuries, but it will still not reach rates comparable to the other 5 mass extinctions (which reached up to 96% of living species), but it will still be higher than other smaller mass extinctions (such as the one 185 million years ago and 55 million years ago).
+The ocean pH will drop to 7.8.
+It was 8.2 in 1800; at the beginning of the 21st century, it is 8.1.
+A decline of just 0.1 point, using the logarithmic scale, means a 30% increase in acidity.
+By 2100, the oceans will be 150% more acidic than before the Industrial Revolution.
+This will likely cause the collapse of marine life and the extinction of a large portion of current living species.
+The Sixth Mass Extinction, which will cause the extinction of 24% of living species (minimum 9%, maximum 32%) within a century.
+The extinction rate could be even higher over several centuries, but it will still not reach rates comparable to the other 5 mass extinctions (which reached up to 96% of living species), but it will still be higher than other smaller mass extinctions (such as those of 185 million years ago and 55 million years ago).

 2100